stalyatech/upython-docs/stalya/tutorial/timer.rst

     >>> tim7.callback(lambda t: sty.LED(2).toggle())

-Because the callbacks are proper hardware interrupts, we can continue to use the stalya for other things while these timers are running.
+Because the callbacks are proper hardware interrupts, we can continue to use the simpleRTK for other things while these timers are running.

 Making a microsecond counter
 ----------------------------